Husayn-Esmail/CleanCodePythonWebScrapeAPI/README.md

 I have decided to use fastapi because I think it will be faster than django This API is written in python and has been written by Husayn Esmail.
-I of course got help from stackoverflow and youtube as well as the fastapi tutorial.
+I of course got help from stack overflow and youtube as well as the fastapi tutorial.
 I will leave links where I can about where I got the code from/what resources I used.
-I also decided to use sqlite because while it would be better to use postgres for production, I did not intend to use it for production.
-In any case, switching to postgres should be relatively easy if that is desired.
+I also decided to use sqlite instead of sqlite because this is a small API, although, switching to postgres would be relatively easy if that is desired.
 I opted against using a file to store data because files get messy.
 I recommend deleting the current database file so that none of the existing entries conflict with what is being tested.